kddubey/cappr/docs/source/4_user_guide.rst

    prompt_raw = """
    Hi Professor.
 I'm interested in taking ML-101, but I'm struggling to decide which course I need to take before that.
-I've already taken CS-101 and MATH-101.
+I've already taken CS-101.
 Which course should I take next?

    Here's a list of courses and their prerequisites which I pulled from the course catalog.